This is a professional review website. Any purchase made from a product mentioned on this website may result in us receiving a commission.

 A membership with JamPlay can provide you with many advantages as an up-and-coming or experienced guitarist.
 Its interactive guitar tabs are convenient because they work on mobile devices, you can print them, and there’s no Adobe Flash or other plugins required to run the program.

 You’ll also receive a host of tools — from an online tuner to a metronome to the scale and chord library — to help you advance in your guitar skills.
-Here are some more pros to check out.
+Here are some more pros and cons for JamPlay to consider

 - There’s no lack of content with JamPlay so that members can access tons of iconic, memorable songs.

-- The platform is clean and incredibly easy to navigate, which can facilitate your learning process.
+- The platform is clean and incredibly easy to follow and navigate, which can facilitate your learning process.

 - JamPlay’s lessons are comprehensive; ranging from beginner introductory sessions to more advanced techniques.